Google and the DOJ wrap up a historic tech monopoly case

 During what's called the "remedies" phase of the trial, which began April 21, lawyers for Google and the Justice Department presented very different options for how they hope U.S. District Judge Amit Mehta will rule that the roughly $2-trillion-dollar company should atone for its monopoly.
 And the two sides remain far apart.

-Closing arguments, which are expected to last all day Friday at the E. Barrett Prettyman United States Courthouse in Washington, D.C., give the two sides a final chance to argue their ideas to Mehta.
+Closing arguments, which lasted all day Friday at the E. Barrett Prettyman United States Courthouse in Washington, D.C., gave the two sides a final chance to argue their ideas to Mehta.
 The DOJ has urged the court to slap Google with aggressive remedies including forcing the sale of its incredibly popular Chrome browser and making the company license some of its core search technology.

 What is this case about?

-The DOJ filed its case against Google in 2020, focusing on the company's contracts with device makers like Apple and Samsung that require Google to be the default search engine on new phones.
+The DOJ filed its case against Google in 2020, focusing on the company's contracts with device makers such as Apple and Samsung that require Google to be the default search engine on new phones.
 The agency argued this unfairly boxed out competitors.

 Now, the DOJ wants Google to be barred from making these exclusive deals.